-The Writing Center: Director: Emily Harbin The Writing Center provides writing assistance to all students enrolled at Converse.
-During the 2020-2021 school year, we will provide online writing support both through live video conferences and asynchronous paper review.
+Located on the second floor of Mickel Library, Suite 204, the Writing Center provides writing assistance to all students enrolled at Converse.
 Undergraduate Peer Consultants and a Graduate Assistant offer guidance at every stage of the writing process - from generating a thesis to examining overall coherence.
 The Writing Center does not simply proofread papers; we actively nurture our clients' learning process, serve as a thoughtful trial audience, and help students learn to identify and correct their own errors.
-Graduate students enrolled at the Greenville campus should email writingcenter@converse.edu to make appointment.
-Students taking classes at the main campus can follow the link on the following website to make an appointment: https://www.converse.edu/life-atconverse/student-development-success/academicsupport-tutoring/writing-center/
+Appointments are suggested since a wide range of times are available and appointments will be given priority over dropins.
+Students enrolled in online courses or needing advanced help (such as help with discipline-specific formatting) should contact the director, Dr. Emily Harbin, to be paired with an appropriate experienced reader.
+Appointments can be made at https://ccwritingcenter.youcanbook.me.